 Don’t do things that would cause confusion between you or your blog and a person or company, like registering a deliberately confusing URL.
 Don’t impersonate anyone.
 While you’re free to ridicule, parody, or marvel at the alien beauty of Benedict Cumberbatch, you can’t pretend to actually be Benedict Cumberbatch.

 This shows a completely different side to their Terms of Service:

-And yes, it that clause is all in shouty capitals!
+And yes, that clause is all in shouty capitals!

 It’s great that Tumblr has guidelines which are so nice that people share them.
 But how does that sit with long, complex T&C that are full of jargon and make even lawyers quake in their boots?

-If your website is sassy, then your T&C should be sassy too.
+If your website and your brand is sassy, then your T&C should be sassy too.